LBreda/NodeAtacAPI/README.md

 It will return the next departure from the first stop for a given route.

-It needs three parameters: the API key, the route ID and a callback function with two parameters.
+It needs the route ID.

-It returns a "error" boolean on the first parameter, and the response object on the second parameter.
 The response object is a `string` in the format `Y-m-d H:i:s`.

 ### getNewsCategories